SimpleDev505/SimpleDev505/README.md

 # 💫 About Me:
 ## Hi There, I'm HARI RAGHAVAN M<br>
 <br>Hi!
 I'm passionate about coding and always excited to learn new things.
-With a constant growth mindset, I'm dedicated to exploring and innovating in the world of hardware and technology.<br><br>I'm Currently Working on Ecommerce Website to Achieve a smooth and user-friendly online shopping experience with the latest web technologies.
+With a constant growth mindset, I'm dedicated to exploring and innovating in the world of hardware and technology.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/m-hari-raghavan-6981a72a1)